Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 - `Sum` — total amount of work on the track at the stage in days.
 - `Workers` — the number of employees that will be on the track at the stage.
 The fractional part is the share of my time that I can allocate to help.
 I will tell how to choose the number of employees for the tracks later.
 - `Workdays` — the number of working days per person.
-- `Work Months` — the number of working months, which will take the track at the stage.
+- `Work Months` — the number of working months that will take the track at the stage.

-We convert the working time in (working) month because our estimates are very rough and later no one will need to know "exact" number of days.
+We convert the working time to (working) months because our estimates are very rough, and later, no one will need to know the "exact" number of days.

 ### Green table